Posted on: October 24, 2019

 The body’s endocrine system glands secrete powerful chemical messengers: hormones.

-The hormone-secreting endocrine glands include the adrenals, ovaries, prostate, pancreas, thyroid, thymus, pituitary (the master gland), and more.
+The hormone-secreting endocrine glands include the adrenals, ovaries, pancreas, thyroid, thymus, pituitary (the master gland), and more.

 The balance (or imbalance) of hormones can make all the difference between whether we feel bouncy or blah, fantastic or fatigued, and attractive or apathetic.